NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 The image above is from a hacking minigame.
 Coherence is your HP and Strength is your Attack.
 Based on the fit [Heron, Newbie exploration](对应链接) from the chapter 3 Quick Guide, there should be 70 Coherence and 25 Strength.
 Except those most difficult hacking minigames with red System Core, the other minigames should be relatively easy now.

-Every node will display a number from 1-5 when you click it.
+Every node will display a number from 1 to 5 when you click it.
 This number means the distance to the nearest safe node \(a Utility Subsystem, Data Cache, or System Core).
 When the distance is above 5 the node will still display 5.
 If a node in a corner displays 5 then you shall change the direction, because there are no useful nodes nearby.
 When your Strength is low, the route along the edge is suggested.
 Though a comparatively longer time is needed for hacking in this case, but you could find another way easily and won’t be stuck somewhere.
 When your Strength is high, choosing the midpoints of the hexagons on the way is suggested, because the safe nodes could be detected easier.

 **Hacking strategy:** There is a high possibility that the System Core appears at the opposite angle, so two strategies are recommended.
 The first one is going straight \(diagonal) to the opposite angle like the red line in the image below.
 It needs a high Strength and you can use this strategy immediately after you have confirmed the difficulty of the minigame.
 The second one is going along the edge like the green line.
 This strategy is suitable for the normal sites without the time limit.
 If a Defensive Subsystem appears, it is not necessary to disable it immediately, because you could change a direction and continue hacking.
 This strategy has also another advantage when the System Core is not at the opposite angle but at one of the two angles near the start point.
 When you get a Self Repair, use it ASAP because there is no limit for Coherence.
 The other Utility Subsystems shall be kept and used according to the table below.